bdeanindy/ringcentral-toggle-softphone-dev-mode/README.md

     ```
 6. Now you are ready to start using this script:

+* Logout of your desktop soft phone
 * To turn your soft phone on for use with your RingCentral Sandbox account, from the terminal issue the command `rcsand`
 * To turn your soft phone on for use with your RingCentral Production account, from the terminal issue the command `rcprod`
+* Login to your desktop soft phone using either sandbox user/production user accounts respectfully

 ## What is happening under the hood